Wavy Transformer: Related Works

 \subsection{Baselines for Comparative Study}

-In our comparative study, we include BERT and DeiT as representative baselines for NLP and CV applications, respectively. \paragraph{BERT: Bidirectional Encoder Representations from Transformers} BERT, introduced by Devlin et al. \cite{devlin-etal-2019-bert}, is a deep bidirectional transformer encoder trained with masked language modeling and next sentence prediction objectives.
+In our comparative study, we include BERT, DeiT, and DIFFormer as representative baselines for NLP, CV, and sparse-graph applications, respectively.

+\textbf{BERT: Bidirectional Encoder Representations from Transformers} BERT, introduced by Devlin et al. \cite{devlin-etal-2019-bert}, is a deep bidirectional transformer encoder trained with masked language modeling and next sentence prediction objectives.
 By conditioning on both left and right context in every layer, BERT learns rich contextual embeddings that serve as a standard benchmark for a wide range of NLP tasks.
-Thus, we chose BERT as the canonical NLP model for comparison. \paragraph{DeiT: Data‑efficient Image Transformers} DeiT, proposed by Touvron et al. \cite{DeiT}, adapts the transformer architecture to vision tasks without massive pre‑training.
+Thus, we chose BERT as the canonical NLP model for comparison.

+\textbf{DeiT: Data‑efficient Image Transformers} DeiT, proposed by Touvron et al. \cite{DeiT}, adapts the transformer architecture to vision tasks without massive pre‑training.
 DeiT exemplifies a state‑of‑the‑art CV transformer, which we use as our baseline model for CV task.
 Also, we review an existing over‑smoothing mitigation technique \cite{wang2022antioversmooth}: FeatScale, which re‑weights features to boost high‑frequency signals.
 We then show Wavy Transformer can seamlessly integrate with it to enhance their performance.

+\textbf{DIFFormer: Diffusion-based Graph Transformers} As a representative graph transformer, we adopt DIFFormer~\cite{wu2023difformer} as our diffusion baseline on sparse-graph benchmarks.